codersalman/Hacktoberfest-2022/React/color generator/README.md

 npm install values.js --save
 ```

-Delete deafult public and src folder from the application, move the src and public folders here to the place oof old folders
+Delete default public and src folder from the application, move the src and public folders here to the place of old folders

 Run the application using the command